 For example, the Liberal target audience was defined based on Lookalike audiences following the page of the most Liberal party in Israel ("Meretz"), who also reside in one of the 50 neighborhoods where the liberal parties received the most votes, while excluding users which were already included in the Centrist or Conservative target audience (the full targeting protocol, as well as the materials used in the campaign, are available in Appendix C).
-Arabic speaking users were also excluded from all audiences, well as users living in Arab cities from the target audiences).
+Arabic speaking users were also excluded from all audiences (in accordance with our decision to target the high-power group, as detailed in the Intervention tournament study).
 Finally, we calculated the budget per each campaign based on a minimum ad reach of 5,000 unique users (i.e., the necessary budget needed to reach at least 5k unique users with each of the 9 ads).
 Since the size of political groups in Israel differs (with Conservatives ratio exceeding that of Centrists and Liberals), each campaign had a different budget – spreading equally between the three ads within it (see Table 6 for detailed ad budget).

 Creative A/B Testing.
-For each of our three target audiences, we launched a creative A/B testing campaign which automatically compares different Facebook ads (targeting the same audiences with an identical objective – while only changing the ad content).
-As per Meta's A/B testing requirements, all ads ran for an identical duration of time between Sep 5, 2023 – Sep 8, 2023, with all ads in each campaign having an identical budget (however, since the audience sizes were different, the total budget of each campaign differ, as detailed in Table 5), placed in identical media placements (Facebook Videos, Facebook sponsored posts, Instagram reels etc.).
+For each of our three target audiences, we launched a creative A/B testing campaign which automatically compares results from different Facebook ads (targeting the same audiences with an identical objective – while only changing the ad content).
+As per Meta's A/B testing requirements, all ads ran for an identical duration of time between Sep 5, 2023 – Sep 8, 2023, with all ads in each campaign having an identical budget (however, since the audience sizes were different, the total budget of each campaign differ, as detailed in Table 4), placed in identical media placements (Facebook Videos, Facebook sponsored posts, Instagram reels etc.).
 All ads consisted of two main elements: An identical call to action stating that "an Equal Israel is a Better Israel >> Sign and make a Difference", and one of the three intervention clips used in the intervention tournament.
-The Facebook video ads included an additional body text, which corresponded with the content of each clip (for the Meta-Perception clip: "What do the Arab citizens really think about the Jewish citizens?"; for the Social Norms clip: "What do the Jewish citizens really think about the Arab citizens?"; For the Universalism clip: "Groups and peoples change frequently, and this change occurs everywhere, everyday").
-Figure 4 presents the 3 ads which were presented to each of the target audience (translated to English).
+The Facebook video ads included an additional body text, which corresponded with the content of each clip (for the Meta-Perception clip: "What do the Arab citizens really think about the Jewish citizens?"; for the Social Norms clip: "What do the Jewish citizens really think about the Arab citizens?"; For the malleability clip: "Groups and peoples change frequently, and this change occurs everywhere, everyday").
+Figure 3 presents the 3 ads which were presented to each of the target audience (translated to English).